wsfer/basic-info-site/README.md

 ## About

-This is a very basic Node.js static website that I built as part of [The Odin Project]('https://www.theodinproject.com') curriculum.
+This is the Node.js only version of a very basic static website that I built as part of [The Odin Project]('https://www.theodinproject.com') curriculum.

 ## Technologies